rebelsky/csc207c/_labs/binary-search.md

   search in Java.
 Along the way, you will not only consider the search algorithms, but explore some program design issues in Java.
+todo: |
+  Rewrite so that we throw a specific exception for "not found".
 ---
 _Warning!
 This lab was newly rewritten in Fall 2024.
 There may be infelicities.
 Please send corrections to SamR._